SciMed/style-guide/README.md

 * Seeds should mirror the current state of the app and provide enough data to access and test all features of the application.
 * Data needed for all environments, including production, should be in seeds.
 * Other seeds should be kept in the `db/seeds` directory.
-* Rake tasks should be created in the db:seed namespace for development data.
+* Rake tasks should be created in the `db:seed` namespace for development data.
 * Use FactoryGirl factories to seed development data.
 * Test the seeds in your test suite, or on CI (based on time).
-* Create a rails generator that creates a seed file when you create a new model.
+* Create a Rails generator that creates a seed file when you create a new model.
 Opt out of creating seeds, instead of opting in.
 * Teardown and rebuild your database regularly.